Copper(II) sulfate: Rayon production

 Reaction with ammonium hydroxide yields tetraamminecopper(II) sulfate or Schweizer's reagent which was used to dissolve cellulose in the industrial production of Rayon.

 Niche uses

 Copper(II) sulfate has attracted many niche applications over the centuries.
 In industry copper sulfate has multiple applications.
-In printing it is an additive to book-binding pastes and glues to protect paper from insect bites; in building it is used as an additive to concrete to improve water resistance and discourage anything from growing on it.
+In printing it is an additive to book-binding pastes and glues to protect paper from insect bites; in building it is used as an additive to concrete to improve water resistance and prevent plant and mushroom growth.
 Copper sulfate can be used as a coloring ingredient in artworks, especially glasses and potteries.
-Copper sulfate is also used in firework manufacture as a blue coloring agent, but it is not safe to mix copper sulfate with chlorates when mixing firework powders.
+Copper sulfate is also rarely used in firework manufacture as a blue coloring agent, but it is not safe to mix copper(II) sulfate with metal powders, or it or any copper(II) compound with chlorates; the sulfate and other copper(II) compounds are not allowed in chlorate containing mixtures in the US.

 Copper sulfate was once used to kill bromeliads, which serve as mosquito breeding sites.
 Copper sulfate is used as a molluscicide to treat bilharzia in tropical countries.